 that is also used for meetings and production of campus plays.

-features Egnew Park, home to LWC baseball; Blue Raider Field, home
+park features Egnew Park, home to LWC baseball; Blue Raider Field,

-to LWC softball; and Blue Rader Stadium, home to LWC football and
+home to LWC softball; and Blue Rader Stadium, home to LWC football

-■ The Holloway Building, home to the Katie Murrell Library, was
+■ The Holloway Building, which houses the Katie Murrell Library,

-opened in 1986.
-The Katie Murrell Library houses a locally owned
+was opened in 1986.
+The Katie Murrell Library houses a locally

-collection of 65,000 books and audiovisual titles.
-It provides
+owned collection of 65,000 books and audiovisual titles.
+It

-access to over 21,000 journals in print, online, and microform
+provides access to more than 21,000 journals in print, online, and

-formats.
-A growing virtual library provides users with online
+microform formats.
+A growing virtual library provides users with

 including literary information, streaming musical recordings,